rpm-software-management/dnf/_sources/api_base.txt

   .. _package_marking-label:

   The :class:`.Base` class provides a number of methods to make packaging requests that can later be resolved and turned into a transaction.
 The `pkg_spec` argument they take must be a package specification recognized by :class:`dnf.subject.Subject`.
 If these methods fail to find suitable packages for the operation they raise a :exc:`~dnf.exceptions.MarkingError`.
-Note that successful completion of these methods does not neccessarily imply that the desired transaction can be carried out (e.g. for dependency reasons).
+Note that successful completion of these methods does not necessarily imply that the desired transaction can be carried out (e.g. for dependency reasons).

   .. method:: downgrade(pkg_spec)